Spacecraft Systems and Controls Lab: History

 In 2007, the SSCL was changed to the Space Systems and Controls Lab as new leadership took over, and to reflect some of the changes the lab had undergone.
 The SSCL continues with a focus in space systems and has expanded to several new areas.
 The SSCL still has a strong emphasis on student involvement with both projects and leadership of the lab.
 Currently, the lab has 4 core projects, two active research projects, several capstone projects and well over 50 students from Electrical, Aerospace, and Mechanical Engineering, as well as students outside the College of Engineering.
 The lab is managed by Matthew Nelson, a staff member within the Aerospace Engineering department and the Director of Engineering and Operations for the lab.
 Funding for the lab is provided by the Aerospace Engineering Department, research grants, and private donations.

 Projects

 The SSCL has several core projects that are ongoing from year to year.
 In addition to these projects, the SSCL has had numerous capstone and independent projects led by students in the lab.

 HABET

 The longest running project at the SSCL is the High Altitude Balloon Experiments in Technology (HABET) program.
-This program has enabled students to design, build and fly spacecraft to the edge of our atmosphere and back to earth..
-The HABET team has flown many experiments that have included micro gravity, worms, collection of atmospheric data, and high quality images and videos.
-The HABET team has flown over 130 flights, has obtained an altitude record of 121,793 feet (ASL), has flown payloads up to 50 lbs, and has continually been developing new techniques and hardware for High Altitude Balloons.
+This program has students design, build and fly spacecraft to the edge of Earth's atmosphere and back to earth.
+The HABET team has flown over 130 flights with experiments including micro gravity, worms, collection of atmospheric data, and high quality images and videos.
+The team obtained an altitude record of 121,793 feet (ASL), flown payloads up to 50lbs, and have continually been developing new techniques and hardware for High Altitude Balloons.